Ian Astbury: Early life

-Ian Astbury was born in Heswall, Cheshire, near Liverpool, and is of Scottish and English descent.
-He moved with his family to Hamilton, Ontario, Canada, from England in 1973 when he was 11.
-He attended Glendale Secondary School.
 Astbury's early musical influences took root in Hamilton, where he became a fan of David Bowie, Iggy Pop and New York Dolls.
 He did not start performing until after his return to the UK.

 In 1979, while living in Glasgow, Astbury was influenced by the Doors' song "The End", which he heard while watching the film Apocalypse Now, later describing this as "a religious experience".

 Career

 Early career

 In 1980, Astbury was in Liverpool, where he was active on the punk scene based around Eric's Club.
 He moved to Bradford in late 1980, and by 1981 he helped found the post-punk band Southern Death Cult, which lasted until March 1983.
 Along with guitarist Billy Duffy, bassist Jamie Stewart and drummer Raymond Taylor Smith, Astbury formed a new band, Death Cult, and released the Death Cult extended play (EP).
 To help broaden their appeal, the band changed its name to "the Cult" in January 1984 before appearing on the Channel 4 television show, The Tube.

 The Cult's debut studio album, Dreamtime, was released in 1984, followed by Love in 1985.
 Love featured the single "She Sells Sanctuary", which introduced the band to an international audience.
 Many songs of these early albums focus on Native American themes, a particular interest of Astbury's.
 On their third studio album, Electric (1987), the Cult made a transformation to a hard rock sound with the help of producer Rick Rubin.

 After the release of the 1989 studio album Sonic Temple and the single "Fire Woman", Astbury relocated to Los Angeles, California, US.